andlo779/concrete/README.md

 ENV variables will override .env file.

+## Open API Specification
+A Swagger server is hosted within the app and can be reached via _/api_ or the json schema via _/api-json_

 ## Database
 This project is set up to use MongoDb as database.
 In the sourcecode data files are provided to populate the database to be able to run the application.
 The default password for all users is: _123456789_